 Double by the way: other Frozen Food Hall of Famers include: Dr. H. Reid Wagstaff (erstwhile director of fruit procurement, J.M.
 Smucker Co.); L.B.
 Willoughby (inventor of refrigerated biscuit dough); Harry Hussman (founder of Hussmann Patented Refrigerated Meat Display cases); Marvin Schwan (founder of Schwan’s).

 3. National Gummi Worm Day is July 15.
 Though I’ve eaten—possibly literally—tons of gummi bears, I didn’t know that Haribo actually invented gummi candies in 1922.
 Well, it was the company’s founder, Hans Riegel; the company name is a semi-acronym for HAns RIegel, BOnn.
-Gummi worms, in contrast, date only to 1981 (incidentally does anyone remember that old gummi bears cartoon?
-The theme song has been stuck in my head for 4 days).
+Gummi worms, in contrast, date only to 1981.
+Does anyone remember that old gummi bears cartoon?
+The theme song has been stuck in my head for 4 days.

-Don’t confuse gummis (made with gelatin/protein) and jelly candies (usually made with corn starch/carbs).
+Important candy pedant tip: don’t confuse gummis (made with gelatin/protein) and jellies (usually made with corn starch/carbs).
 Swedish fish and Sunkist gems are jellys, bears and worms are gummies.
-I am a candy pedant.
 Also, I will pitch in $20 to anyone willing to try the 7-foot gummy python, so long as they record photographic evidence of consuming it.
 Not offering the same deal to anyone who tries salted herring swedish fish though.

 4. If you go about 150 miles west of New Orleans, you’ll run into Avery Island (or Petit Anse, in the original french).
 Which isn’t really an island in the prototypical sense, in that it’s surrounded by swamps and bayous and channels more than a unitary body of water.
-The second thing is that it’s a salt dome, so from the top it looks like a cyst except it’s filled with rock salt instead of pus.
+Also, it’s a salt dome, so it looks like a cyst, except filled with rock salt.

-Back in the early 1800s, the Avery family ran a sugar plantation on the island, apparently unaware of the whole “if you go a few feet below the surface, there’s like 30,000 solid feet of rock salt” thing (the Native Americans from whom they’d appropriated the land knew all about it).
-It wasn’t until 1862 that salt was discovered, and Avery Island soon became the crucial salt supplier to the confederacy, until the salt mining operation was destroyed by the Union army.
+Back in the early 1800s, the Avery family ran a sugar plantation on the island, evidently unaware that of the 30,000 solid feet of rock salt just below the surface.
+It wasn’t until 1862 that the salt was discovered by white people, and Avery Island became a critical salt supplier to the confederacy.
+Eventually the salt mining operation was destroyed by the Union army.

 …the chief industries at Petit Anse arise from the production and preparation of the three principal condiments which minister to the comfort of civilized man-pepper, sugar, and salt.
 A feature of these hilltops is the crop of red pepper, which seems to find a most congenial soil thus near the sun.
 A concentrated essence is prepared, put up, and sent to market from a small laboratory on the island…”

 One of the McIlhenny sons, Edward, was a pseudo-naturalist who went on Arctic expeditions with former roundup entrant Frederick Cook.
-He also created a bird sanctuary on the island, saving the snowy egret from being driven to extinction by “plume hunters” (who were feeding America’s insatiable demand for feathers in fancy hats); that sanctuary, called Bird City, still exists.
+He also created a bird sanctuary on the island, saving the snowy egret from being driven to extinction by “plume hunters” who fed America’s insatiable demand for feathers in fancy hats.
+The sanctuary, called Bird City, still exists.

-Later he developed a botanical gardens, importing wisteria, Spanish moss, papyrus sledge, and a millenium-old Buddhist temple from which to view these plants (a quite literal cultural appropriation).
+Later Edward developed botanical gardens and imported wisteria, Spanish moss, papyrus sledge, and also a millennium-old Buddhist temple from which to view those plants, which is a rather literal form of cultural appropriation.
 “Jungle Gardens” is still there, feel free to visit.
 In less successful endeavors, Edward also released nutria all over southern Louisiana, which was intended to cull other animal populations but instead created a massive and intractable feral nutria problem, as is the lot of so many well-intentional conservationists.